timd/HelloWorldListView/README.md

 # HelloWorldListView

-Being a minimum viable implementation of a table view-style UICollectionView using the new iOS14 features.
+Being a minimum viable implementation of a `UITableView`-style `UICollectionView` using the new iOS 14 features.

 Requirements:
 * Swift 5